 This Leap Means…

-• Learners building conceptual and procedural knowledge.
+- Learners building varied forms of knowledge including factual, conceptual, and procedural knowledge.

 Students spen[d] more than 500 hours per school year on assignments that weren’t appropriate for their grade and with instruction that didn’t ask enough of them—the equivalent of six months of wasted class time in each core subject.